zeeshan-haidar/nexar-estore/README.md

 * Send Order notification to Admin

 # Notes:
-* after adding a migration and running it, ro annotation for models and spec by bundle exec annotate command
+* after adding a migration and running it, do annotation for models and spec by bundle exec annotate command
 * install redis server version 6.2.0